-1 Bring the inReach device within 3 m (10 ft.) of the chartplotter.

-- On an inReach Mini device, from the main menu, select Setup > ANT+ > Status > On. - On an inReach Mini 2 device or inReach Messenger, from the main menu, select Settings > inReach Remote > Status. - On a GPSMAP 86i, from the main menu, select Setup > Sensors > inReach Remote > Enabled > On.

-3 On the chartplotter, select Vessel > InReach® > Start Pairing.
+- 1 Bring the inReach device within 3 m (10 ft.) of the chartplotter. - 2 Select an option: - On an inReach Mini device, from the main menu, select Setup > ANT+ > Status > On. - On an inReach Mini 2 device or inReach Messenger, from the main menu, select Settings > inReach Remote > Status. - On a GPSMAP 86i or GPSMAP 67i, from the main menu, select Setup > Sensors > inReach Remote > Enabled > On. - 3 On the chartplotter, select Vessel > inReach® > Start Pairing.
 The chartplotter begins searching for and connecting to the inReach device.
-This can take up to 60 seconds.

-4 If necessary, compare the code on the inReach device to the chartplotter, and select OK if they match.
+This can take up to 60 seconds. - 4 If necessary, compare the code on the inReach device to the chartplotter, and select OK if they match. - 5 If necessary, select OK to agree to any informational messages and complete the connection.